Athen-Player1/Awesome-Parenting/readme.md

 ## General Resources

 ### Useful Sites
+- [Free Midwife chat](https://lansinoh.co.uk/pages/live-midwife-chat) - A free chat with accredited Midwives in the UK
 - [Parenting Science](https://parentingscience.com/) - A bunch of science backed articles on raising kids.
 - [Peaceful Parenting](https://www.ahaparenting.com/) - A collection of articles for every age, some paid content.
 I haven't investigated the paid content.
 - [Reddit - Parenting](https://www.reddit.com/r/Parenting/) - The Parenting Subreddit, the wiki and recommended reading are useful here.